laurakoesten/Dataset-Reuse-Indicators/README.md

     * Code to work with this data is in the source code directory.
 * The source code for model training (under reuse_predictor).
 Our model uses pytorch.

+The shell scripts above are designed to make the data easy to access with this repo.
+The data can also be downloaded from Zenodo:

+Koesten, Laura, Vougiouklis, Pavolos, Groth, Paul, & Simperl, Elena.
+(2020).
+Dataset Reuse Indicators Datasets (Version 1.0) [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.4015955

 For more information contact: [Laura Koesten](https://laurakoesten.github.io)